kgrid/reference-objects/README.md

 # reference-objects
 These objects are Kgrid knowledge object made for the purpose of verifying new activator implementations and assisting the development of new KOs.

+#bmi-ko naming scheme
+bmi-ko.{Services}.{Implementations}.{Depth}
+Depth: Having an implentation in the base of the ko is 0.
+Having the implpementaiton in a folder is 1.
+Having the implemeentation within a folder within a service folder is 2.
 ## Install the `reference-objects`
 The reference-objects repository stores a collectection of knoledge objects that can be run simultanesuously within any specification compliant activator.
 To install the repository, clone it into your collection path directory.